playermissile/dli_tutorial/index.rst

    * restore any registers you save before exiting
    * exit with an ``RTI``
    * use ``WSYNC`` if necessary
-   * be aware of cycles stolen by ANTIC: you could have only 60 cycles per scan line in higher resolution graphics modes, and as few as 10 in text modes
+   * be aware of cycles stolen by ANTIC: you could have only 60 cycles per scan line in higher resolution graphics modes, and as few as 10 (**!**) on the first line of text modes
    * store the address of your routine in ``VDSLST`` before enabling DLIs with ``NMIEN``
+   * guard against the DLI itself being interrupted

 Note that nowhere in that list was the requirement that the DLI be short.
 It doesn't have to be, and in fact DLIs that span multiple scan lines are similar